Corporate Obligations and ResponsibilitiesPromises to Our Employees

 We have established the internal company website as the access point for companywide communication and tools.

-We have also implemented a chat tool called Modern Yahoo Messenger (MYM) as part of our efforts to create an environment where employees can communicate unreservedly with executives and people from other departments.
+In addition, we have created an environment where employees can communicate unreservedly with executives and people from other departments by using communication tools.

 We hold a variety of company events designed to deepen connections between employees.
 Yahoo!
 Meetings (YMs) for executives and employees are conducted once a year for all offices and all group companies to gather together.
 In addition, there are companywide morning meetings held at the beginning of each month to communicate management policies to employees, as well as Y!
 J Link events for employees to directly ask executives questions and speak on various subjects.
 By conducting such events, we strive to create a work environment open to communication.

 We also hold a family day event in which families of employees are invited to the office to learn about the company and the day-to-day work of our employees.
-This event was conducted at six locations in fiscal 2016, with a total of roughly 2,000 family members participating.
+This event was conducted at five locations in fiscal 2017, with a total of roughly 2,300 family members participating.

 Going forward, we will continue to build a work environment that enables employees and their families to strengthen the bonds between them.